bartificer/programming-by-stealth/docs/pbs49.md

 }
 ```

-That will behave as expected for they key `someVal`, but not for the key `someOtherVal`!
+That will behave as expected for the key `someVal`, but not for the key `someOtherVal`!
 To be sure a key really is undefined you have to check its type:

 ```javascript
 if(typeof anObj['someOtherVal'] !== 'undefined'){